konstructio/colony-docs/docs/install/index.md

 ---
 title: Getting Started
-description: Follow the steps to install Colony in a virtual Vagrant environment
+description: Choose an option to install Colony in an environment and start bare metal provisioning
 sidebar_position: 2
 ---